zpainter/iassist/content/about/general-assembly-minutes-2004.md

 MetaDater project, etc. The report will be available on the IASSIST web site in a couple of weeks.

-v\.
+v.
 United States - P Adams: Ann Cooper passed away this year.
 US membership holding steady.
 88 registrants at this conference.
 The secretariate collaborates with other data and data related organizations.
 SAA census survey included data archivists.
 IASSIST is a